Archaeology Undergraduate Awards

 Ingrid Nystrom Archaeology Award (Two awards of approximately $2000 each)

-The Ingrid Nystrom Archaeology Endowment Fund was established in 1990 by faculty, staff, students, and friends of the Department of Archaeology to honour Ingrid Nystrom’s contribution to the Department as Departmental Assistant.
-The fund supports the annual Ingrid Nystrom Award.
-This award is given in the Spring Semester to one or more undergraduate students majoring in Archaeology to further their studies in Archaeology or Physical Anthropology.
+The Ingrid Nystrom Archaeology Endowment Fund was established at SFU in 1990 by faculty, staff, students and friends of the Department of Archaeology, and honours Ingrid Nystrom’s contribution to the Archaeology Department as Departmental Assistant.
+The Fund supports the Ingrid Nystrom Award.
+The Terms of Reference were revised in 2024 and replaces all previous iterations.

-4. intend to use the award to further their studies in Archaeology or Physical Anthropology.
+• have demonstrated community engagement/volunteerism with the intent to further their interest in Archaeology or Biological Anthropology.

 Brian Williamson Memorial Award in Archaeology (Approximate Value: $2,000)